Selva Negra Mountain Resort

 Selva Negra Mountain Resort and Coffee Estate is a historical coffee farm founded in 1891 by German immigrants.
 Since 1976 it has also been a tourist resort.
 It is located in the department of Matagalpa, Nicaragua, just 11 km from the city of Matagalpa.
-According to Fodor's, Selva Negra is "arguably Nicaragua's most famous hotel," and proprietor Eddy Kühl is "a personal friend of many of the country's power brokers."
+According to Fodor's, Selva Negra is "arguably Nicaragua's most famous hotel," and proprietor Eddy Kühl is "a personal friend of many of the country's power brokers.".

+It is adjacent to Selva Negra Cloud Forest Reserve.